-Kole said, “Wonder Woman!
-It’s amazing to think that she was — is your sister.
+“Wonder Woman!” marveled Kole.
+“It’s amazing to think that she was — is — your sister.
 I had her poster during the days when Lynda Carter played her on TV, not that the made-up secret identity they gave her of Lucille Lawful was accurate.
 Of course, they had to do something with her, and the money all went to charity.”

-“Come, little princess.
-I need to use you to redeem myself for past humiliations.
+“Come, little princess,” she cooed.
+“I need to use you to redeem myself for past humiliations.
 You’ll buy my way back into Granny’s favor.
-Yes, you will,” she cooed.
+Yes, you will.”

 She vanished in a technological wonder called a Boom Tube, and Diana found paradise lost to her cries for now.

-“Majesty, I detected energy traces — something foreign, something known as Element X. The infant princess, my dear Diana, was teleported away via a device called a Boom Tube.
+Paula Von Gunta, chief scientist of the Amazon nation, frowned in dismay.
+She hated to reveal what her investigation had uncovered.
+She approached Hippolyta as the queen of the Amazons was strapping on a gleaming sword.
+“Majesty, I detected energy traces — something foreign, something known as Element X,” said the shapely blonde.
+“The infant princess, my dear Diana, was teleported away via a device called a Boom Tube.
 They are related to the science of the dark tyrant Darkseid.
-One of his minions named Knockout posed as one of us to gain access to Diana,” said the shapely blonde.
+One of his minions named Knockout posed as one of us to gain access to Diana.”